 - An offence against rule 265(3), 266(1), 268(4A) or 268(4B) of the Road Rules in circumstances where the number of passengers in the motor vehicle exceeds the number of seats available to them in the motor vehicle.

 WHAT DOES THIS MEAN IF YOU ARE FOUND GUILTY OF HOON OFFENCES?

 Just because the police make an application does not mean that it will be granted.
-There are applications that can be made on behalf of defendants, particularly when a 3rd party would be affected by the impoundment or when the defendant and owner of the vehicle has extenuating circumstances subject to certain conditions although these circumstances have now been limited since the decision of Overend v Chief Commissioner of Police (2014) VCS 424 has been overturned by the introduction of section 84Z(3AB) of the Road Safety Act.
+There are applications that can be made on behalf of defendants, particularly when a 3rd party would be affected by the impoundment or when the defendant and owner of the vehicle have extenuating circumstances subject to certain conditions although these circumstances have now been limited since the decision of Overend v Chief Commissioner of Police (2014) VCS 424 has been overturned by the introduction of section 84Z(3AB) of the Road Safety Act.
 It is subsequently now very difficult to fight forfeiture orders although there are still some avenues that should always be explored.